 Both options offer the freshest experience and are widely available, but delivery pizza requires little time and effort to attain while homemade pizza requires the most time and effort.
 Although pizza chains are viewed as being more unhealthy, they are moving to offer more healthy options, and this can be a direct threat to TruEarth, while homemade pizza requires time that TruEarth’s target market doesn’t have a lot of.

 • TruEarth’s whole grain pasta line was considered one of the best tasting options

 • TruEarth has been positioned to be a producer of healthy, high quality, and tasty refrigerated whole grain products

 • High consumer awareness due to promotional programs, magazine advertisements, in-store demonstrations, etc.

-• Heavily invested in marketing research to minimize risk of failure and maximize potential for success
+• Heavily invested in marketing research to minimize the risk of failure and maximize the potential for success

-• Plentiful options to customize pizza with wide variety of toppings available
+• Plentiful options to customize pizza with a wide variety of toppings available

 • High-quality ingredients

 • Declining revenue because of new market entrants entering with similar products